stacks-network/rendezvous/docs/chapter_6.md

 Rendezvous makes **property-based tests** and **invariant tests** first-class.
 Tests are written in the same language as the system under test.
 This helps developers master the contract language.
 It also pushes boundaries—programmers shape their thoughts first, then express them using the language's tools.

-When Rendezvous initializes a **Simnet session** using a given Clarinet project, it **does not modify any contract** listed in Clarinet.toml—except for the **target contract**.
-During testing, Rendezvous updates the target contract by merging:
+When Rendezvous initializes a **Simnet session** using a given Clarinet project, it deploys the contracts as defined in `Clarinet.toml`.

-1. **The original contract source code**
-2. **The test contract** (which includes property-based tests and invariants)
-3. **The Rendezvous context**, which helps track function calls and execution details

 ### Example